 - Study a particular genre each month.
 Read books, discuss their common characteristics, and assign one or two related writing projects.

 - Send your child on a scavenger hunt through your home or library bookshelves and have her make lists.
 She can record the different genres she finds, or she can write down book titles within a certain genre, such as historical fiction or mysteries.

 - Play “genre bingo.”
 Give your child a blank bingo grid and have her fill in the squares with different genres.
 As she reads different books that fit each genre, she can put a sticker on that square.
 When she gets five in a row, give her a small prize.
 And when she gets blackout, buy her a new book in her favorite genre!

 - Challenge your child to read different genres from your library.
 You might put a limit of 3 books per genre to encourage her to read outside of her comfort zone.

 - Include some math fun!
-Make a bar graph to mark and measure the number of books your family reads in each genre.
+As you introduce writing genres of various kinds, make a bar graph to mark and measure the number of books your family reads in each genre.